shsaha2024/AgentEval-RAG/README.md

 AgentEval-RAG takes a software-engineering-first approach.
 Instead of treating retrieval as a hidden helper, it makes ingestion, indexing, retrieval, API contracts, and orchestration explicit and reusable.

-That makes the project useful both as:
-- a GitHub portfolio project for AI engineering / agentic AI roles
-- a backend foundation for future benchmark and product work

 ---

 ## Current status

 ### Implemented
-- Project scoping and retrieval-first architecture
 - Open-source documentation download scripts
 - Corpus construction and JSONL chunk generation
 - Metadata-aware chunking for technical documents